vigou3/emacs-modified-macos/emacs-modified/macos/trunk/README.txt

 This is the the NeXTstep-based port of GNU Emacs, known as Emacs.app, modified to include the following add-on packages:

-* ESS 5.3.10;
+* ESS 5.4;
 * AUCTeX 11.85;
-* Aspell 0.61-20071105, a spell checker well integrated to Emacs;
-* English (version 6.0-0), French (version 0.50-3) and German (version 20030222-1) dictionnaries for Aspell.
-See http://aspell.net to install other dictionnaries;
 * psvn.el, to work with Subversion repositories from within Emacs;
 * site-start.el, to make everything work.

 Please direct questions or comments on this modified version of Emacs.app to Vincent Goulet <vincent.goulet@act.ulaval.ca>.

+GNU Emacs Modified is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 Emacs.app
 =========

-[The following is taken from the nextstep/README in the GNU Emacs sources.]
+[The following are excerpts from the file nextstep/README in the GNU Emacs sources.]

 The Nextstep support code works on many POSIX systems (and possibly W32) using the GNUstep libraries, and on MacOS X systems using the Cocoa libraries.
+As of the Emacs 23.1 release, it is usable but not as stable as other platforms; we will improve it in future releases.

 Those primarily responsible for the port were, in chronological order:
 Michael Brouwer, Carl Edman, Christian Limpach, Scott Bender,